ssainball/doc/JormungandrUserGuide2-5.md

 Description of the fields:

-- `storage`: (선택사항) 저장소 경로입니다. 생략하면 블록체인은 메모리에만 저장됩니다.
+- `storage`: (optional) Path to the storage.
+If omitted, the blockchain is stored in memory only.
 - `log`: (optional) Logging configuration:
-    - `level`: log messages minimum severity. 설정하지 않으면 기본 값은 "info" 입니다.
+    - `level`: log messages minimum severity.
+If not configured anywhere, defaults to "info".
         Possible values: "off", "critical", "error", "warn", "info", "debug", "trace".
     - `format`: Log output format, `plain` or `json`.
-    - `output`: 로그 출력 대상. 가능한 값은 다음과 같습니다.:
+    - `output`: Log output destination.
+Possible values are:
       - `stdout`: standard output
       - `stderr`: standard error
       - `syslog`: syslog (only available on Unix systems)